-However, on 28 July, 2017 the Hon’ble High Court of Delhi has issued an order to stay the effect and operation of the standards on Silver Leaf till the next date of hearing.
+However, on 28 July 2017, the Hon’ble High Court of Delhi has issued an order to stay the effect and operation of the standards on Silver Leaf till the next date of hearing.
 The FSSAI has said that as per directions of the court these standards will not become effective till next hearing.
-The petitioners Mohammad Imran and others have filed a petition before the honourable court about one of the revised standards which is; SILVER LEAF (chandi-ka-warq) food grade shall not be manufactured using any material of animal origin at any stage.
+The petitioners Mohammad Imran and others have filed a petition before the honorable court about one of the revised standards which are; SILVER LEAF (chandi-ka-warq) food grade shall not be manufactured using any material of animal origin at any stage.

 The petitioners have also contended, that in case consumers have objections to the use of silver leaf made through this traditional method, then the same can be indicated on the product label that it is not for use by vegetarians and also the product can bear the non-vegetarian mark on the food label.
 The Delhi High Court has stayed the effect and operation of the revised standards till the next hearing because it feels

-- The FSSAI will require time to reconsider the appeal of the petitioner especially with regard to change in labelling and placing of non-vegetarian mark.
+- The FSSAI will require time to reconsider the appeal of the petitioner, especially with regard to change in labeling and placing of a non-vegetarian mark.
 The Delhi High Court has also stated that its order and the petition must be placed, at the earliest before the Ministry of Health.

 - The operation of the amendment was to come into effect on 1 August 2017, this would render the closure of the business of the petitioners as they would not be able to manufacture silver leaf in the traditional way.